 Current Jobs

-Elections BC is a non-partisan Office of the Legislature and offers several types of employment opportunities.
+Elections BC is an independent, non-partisan Office of the Legislature.
+Our team makes a difference for voters in British Columbia.
+We offer several types of employment opportunities.

 Permanent Employment Opportunities